PowerDNS/pdns/docs/markdown/types.md

 problems, problems that may be hard to debug.
 Use [`pdnsutil check-zone`](authoritative/dnssec.md#pdnsutil) to validate your zone data.

+**Note**: Whenever the storage format is mentioned, this relates only to the way the record should be stored in one of the [generic SQL](authoritative/backend-generic-sql.md) backends.
+The other backends should use their *native* format.

 The PowerDNS Recursor can serve and store all record types, regardless of whether these are explicitly supported.